The Disturbing Journey of Microplastic in the Ocean’s Food Chain Starts With Plankton

 This wasn’t unusual to Kirby.
 He’d collected the sample off the sea of Plymouth for the purpose of raising awareness about microplastic pollution in oceans.
 Examining plankton is routine for Kirby, and so is observing microplastics in his samples.

-Plastic pollution in oceans have been increasing at an alarming rate over the years.
-According to World Wildlife Fund, 88 percent of marine species have been affected by plastic contamination.
+Plastic pollution in oceans has been increasing at an alarming rate over the years.
+According to the World Wildlife Fund, 88 percent of marine species have been affected by plastic contamination.

-Plastic is almost ubiquitous in oceans, can even be found in environments that are used to be considered pristine, says Kirby.
+Plastic is almost ubiquitous in oceans, and can even be found in environments that used to be considered pristine, says Kirby.
 “You can even find plastics in plankton samples collected in Antarctica, for example.”
-Plastic shreds from clothes is a significant polluter at the micro level.
+Plastic shreds from clothing are a significant polluter at the micro level.
 Microplastic can also come from tires, road markings, and personal care products.

 Plankton aren’t mistaking microplastics for food, exactly, says Bill Perry, an associate professor of biology at Illinois State University.
-They are filter feeding , during when they extract small pieces of food and particles from the water.
+They are filter-feeding , during which they extract small pieces of food and particles from the water.
 In doing so, they gather up microplastics, too.

 Eating microplastics, as you might imagine, is not very good for marine animals.
 Fishes can face problems with growth and reproduction, says Grace Saba, an associate professor who also researches organismal ecology at Rutgers University.
-Their guts start to have more and more plastics, and less of food, and they don’t have enough energy to put towards growth and reproduction like they would if they weren’t eating microplastics.
+Their guts start to have more and more plastic and less food, and they don’t have enough energy to put toward growth and reproduction like they would if they weren’t eating microplastics.

-The microplastic problem is only going to get worse: A report by the International Atomic Energy Agency projects the amount of microplastics in Eastern Tropical Pacific ocean will rise by 3.9 times in 2030 as compared to the microplastics level in 2008 in the region.
+The microplastic problem is only going to get worse: A report by the International Atomic Energy Agency projects that the amount of microplastics in the eastern tropical Pacific Ocean will rise by 3.9 times in 2030 as compared to the microplastics level in 2008 in the region.